Planning the Best Chatbot - Five Steps Before Building

 - What resources will my chatbot take to build, maintain, and grow?

-Think of your chatbot as a business [Tweet this].
+Think of your chatbot as its own contained business.
 It is going to take time, money, and effort to create - even if you completely outsource it.

 If it is a fun side project, try to get a vague idea of how you would ideally want it to work for you.
 It is very tempting to build one just for the sake of it (trust me, we have done a lot of that), but it always helps to try and look further down the line.